daniellecrobinson/Data-Rescue-PDX/Metadata-template.md

 JSON:
 (example)
-If you don't know a value, leave it blank
+If you don't know a value, leave it blank.
+Check you JSON for errors with [JSONlint](http://jsonlint.com/)
 ```
 {
   "name": "va-national-formulary",